-The symptoms of a pulmonary embolism may resemble other medical conditions or problems.
-Always consult your doctor for a diagnosis.
+The symptoms of a pulmonary embolism may look like other medical conditions or problems.
+Always see your doctor for a diagnosis.

 How is pulmonary embolism diagnosed?

 Ventilation-perfusion scan (V/Q scan).
-A type of nuclear radiology procedure in which a tiny amount of a radioactive substance is used during the procedure to assist in the examination of the lungs.
-A ventilation scan evaluates ventilation, or the movement of air into and out of the bronchi and bronchioles.
-A perfusion scan evaluates blood flow within the lungs.
+A tiny amount of radioactive material is used to check the lungs.
+The test checks the movement of air and the blood flow in the lungs.

-Laboratory tests.
-Blood tests to check the blood's clotting status, including a test called D-dimer level.
-Other blood work may include testing for genetic (inherited) disorders that may contribute to abnormal clotting of the blood.
-In addition, arterial blood gases may be checked to determine the amount of oxygen in the blood.
+Blood tests.
+To check the blood's clotting status.
+This may include a test called D-dimer level.
+Other blood tests may include checking for inherited (genetic) disorders that affect blood clotting.
+Arterial blood gases to check the amount of oxygen in the blood, may also be done.